Artarmon

 Table Chart PROFILE FAQ

-Artarmon features high concentrations of group households, with a fairly typical median household size
+Artarmon features high concentrations of group households, with a lower-than-average median household size

 Family households account for 69.4% of all households, including 36.4% couples with children, 22.6% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 30.6%, consisting of 25.2% lone person households and 5.4% group households.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Non-family households make up the remaining 30.6%, with lone person households at 25.2% and group households comprising 5.4%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households